-BIO-IAMF#6: Establish Monofilament Restrictions
+BIO-IAMF#8: Establish Monofilament Restrictions

-Prior to any ground-disturbing activity, the Project Biologist would verify that plastic monofilament netting (erosion control matting) or similar material is not being used as part of erosion control activities.
-The Project Biologist would identify acceptable material for such use, including: geomembranes, coconut coir matting, tackified hydroseeding compounds, and rice straw wattles (e.g., Earthsaver wattles: biodegradable, photodegradable, burlap).
-Within developed or urban areas, the Project Biologist may allow exceptions to the restrictions on the type of erosion control material if the Project Biologist determines that the construction area is of sufficient distance from natural areas to avoid potential impacts on wildlife.
+Prior to any ground disturbing activity, the Project Biologist will verify that plastic monofilament netting (erosion control matting) or similar material is not being used as part of erosion control activities.
+The Project Biologist will identify acceptable material for such use, including geomembranes, coconut coir matting, tackified hydroseeding compounds, and rice straw wattles (e.g., Earthsaver wattles: biodegradable, photodegradable, burlap).
+Within developed or urban areas, the Project Biologist may allow exceptions to the restrictions on the type of erosion control material if the Project Biologist determines that the construction area is of sufficient distance from natural areas to ensure the avoidance of potential impacts to wildlife.